amanjpro/piuma/README.md

 Piuma
 ============================================

-A Scala compiler framework for writing Scala compiler plugins
+A refactoring library for Scala compiler plugins.

 For more information, please consult the manual: doc/main.pdf